 Trade receivables represent outstanding amounts due from customers for services that the Group has provided in the ordinary course of business.
-The Group's trade receivables increased from RMB71.7 million as of 31 December 2019 to RMB78.4 million as of 31 December 2020, which was generally in line with the Group's revenue growth during the Reporting Period.
+The Group's trade receivables decreased from approximately RMB84.2 million as at 31 December 2021 to approximately RMB76.7 million as at 31 December 2022, due to the significant decrease in the Group's sales as a result of the resurgence of the pandemic and the short term lock-down in various provinces of the PRC throughout the Year.